you will love the idea of holistic treatments. Others will be extremely sceptical about them.

 of adding cranberries to cat food, and has a comment from a vet at Tuft's

 University School of Veterinary Medicine that there is no evidence that

 cranberries have the same benefits for cats as they appear to have for humans.

-product has high levels of potassium, which can be dangerous for cats in
+This product has high levels of potassium, which can be dangerous for cats

 supplement, because it is not possible to tailor an accurate dose.

-I sometimes hear from people who want to use dandelion root or nettles on their
+I sometimes hear from people who want to give dandelion root or nettles to their

 because they have read that it is good for kidney function.
 However, these are actually diuretics, so